 • To change the owner of an external schema, use the ALTER SCHEMA command.

-• TEMPORARY: The database user must have the authority to create Temporary Tables in the database in order to conduct Amazon Redshift Spectrum queries.
+• TEMPORARY: The database user must have the authority to create temporary tables in the database to conduct Amazon Redshift Spectrum queries.

-• USAGE: Grants USAGE privilege to a given schema, allowing users to access objects in that schema.
+• USAGE: Grants USAGE privilege to a given schema, allowing users to access objects.
 Individual permissions for specific activities on these objects must be provided separately (for example, SELECT or UPDATE privileges on tables).
-On the PUBLIC schema, all users have CREATE and USAGE access by default.
+All users have CREATE and USAGE access by default on the PUBLIC schema.

 How to View Redshift Permissions and Acces Privileges?